 The Confucius Institute will serve as a learning centre, offering a variety of credit and non-credit courses and programs, and hosting various Chinese Proficiency tests, such as HSK (Chinese Proficiency Test), YCT (Young Learns Chinese Test) and BCT (Business Chinese Test); a resource base, providing all kinds of informative resources and consultative services; an exchange platform, facilitating cultural, academic and economic communications between China and New Zealand.

-In 2020, CIUC continues to work in the South Island, providing the services that we were set up to provide.
+Today, CIUC continues to work in the South Island, providing the services that we were set up to provide.
 We now have more teachers and Mandarin Language Assistants (MLAs), giving us the ability to reach more students.
 There are now 42 MLAs and three teachers working around the South Island of New Zealand.